10 Reasons to Use Video in Your Internal Communications Strategy

 In your inter-business correspondences, video can be used in a multitude of ways.
-Whether you’re keeping coworkers updated on your latest work, exemplifying software updates and bugs, sending friendly reminders, or just saying hello, video is a wonderful option.
+Whether you’re keeping coworkers updated on your latest work, exemplifying software updates and bugs, sending friendly reminders, showing how to use your new invoice templates or just saying hello, video is a wonderful option.

 1. Connect face-to-face

 When conversing with coworkers virtually, it is not uncommon for information to get lost in translation.
 Facial expressions and mannerisms are important in any conversation – text is unable to convey them properly.

 A smile, a frown, pursed lips, a thumbs up, even a peace sign!
 These are all expressions that hold weight in a conversation.
 Sending an email or a message with only text is just not the same as speaking with someone face-to-face.